Skip to main content

 • GPU Locking — Redis SET NX EX mutex preventing concurrent GPU access, with automatic Ollama model unloading to free VRAM before training jobs.

-• ILION Safety Gate — Pre-LLM deterministic triage on the Amygdala worker that short-circuits to GREEN when all health checks pass, skipping expensive LLM inference entirely.
+• Deterministic Triage Gate — Pre-LLM scoring on the Amygdala worker that short-circuits to GREEN when all health checks pass, skipping expensive LLM inference entirely.

 • Adapter Versioning — Semantic versioning with symlinked directories, enabling instant rollback of LoRA adapters to any previous version.

-• 23 Specialized Workers — LoRA training, health checks, morning briefings, Amygdala threat assessment, GPU warmup, article scanning, arXiv research scout, nightly code review, PR digest, weekly consolidation, atlas compilation, autonomous Claude agent, and sandbox builder (generates complete iOS apps via Ollama + xcodegen + xcodebuild) — each running as a macOS LaunchAgent daemon.
+• 27 Specialized Workers — Health checks, morning briefings, Amygdala threat assessment, GPU warmup, article scanning, arXiv research scout, nightly code review, PR digest, site analytics, ecosystem watch, evolution monitoring, weekly consolidation, atlas compilation, autonomous Claude agent, and sandbox builder (generates complete iOS apps via Ollama + xcodegen + xcodebuild) — each running as a macOS LaunchAgent daemon.

-• Cortex Integration — All workers authenticate with Cortex API keys to store reports and findings as persistent memories, building institutional knowledge automatically.
+• Coquina Integration — All workers authenticate with Coquina API keys to store reports and findings as persistent memories, building institutional knowledge automatically.

 • Slack Notifications — Real-time alerts for task completion, failures, and GPU contention pushed to Slack channels with Block Kit formatting.